ngist/kmip-server-dsm/README.md

 # KMIP Server for Synology DSM

+This is a Fork of https://github.com/rnurgaliyev/kmip-server-dsm the only difference is that this does not do cert generation the user is expected to know how to create their own certs and install them.

 This container implements a private KMIP server for Synology DSM to store the Encryption Key Vault.
 By default, DSM offers you to store your vault on the same hard drives where you have encrypted data, which is a big security risk, or to